designbright/ReactPortfolioApp/README.md

   Format images

+GH PAGES with React
+1. Add hompage to .json file
+2. run 'npm install --save-dev gh-pages' in your project directory
+3. add "deploy" : "npm run build&&gh-pages -d build" inside the scripts object
+4. 'npm run deploy' inside of project directory.
+It will say its published after this runs.

 ##Getting Started
 TO GET APP RUNNING AGAIN FROM LOCAL COMPUTER - cd to project and type npm start in terminal.
 React will automatically update any changes made in code editor in browser